mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 When installing the VM with `virt-install`, the following parameters can be used: `--network bridge=br0,model=virtio,[mac=<predefined mac address>]`
 (or `--network network=<network name>,model=virtio` if you have created a libvirt virtual network using the bridge).
+TODO network gets configured the same way even without the --network parameter if the network is persistent (eth0).
+TODO Docker-machine created network docker-machines is assigned to interface called docker0 automatically on unrelated VMs.
+Why?

 In VMM the bridge is configured during installation or later in the NIC section: